etalab-ia/albert-api/docs/iam.md

 ## Overview

-Albert API implements a security system based on users, roles, and permissions.
+OpenGateLLM implements a security system based on users, roles, and permissions.
 This documentation explains how to manage security within the system, with special focus on the master key, user authentication, and role-based access control.

 ## Authentication System